 As the sole option to recreate the hidden root structure of missing teeth, dental implants are considered the only permanent tooth replacement.
 Indeed, they have the potential to last a lifetime since they fuse with your jawbone.
 However, this long lifespan is only attainable if you practice good dental implant care in Raleigh.
 Here are five easy steps you can take to help your new teeth stay healthy and functional for as long as possible.

 Make Oral Hygiene a Priority

 Although dental implants cannot get cavities, it’s arguably more important than ever before to maintain good oral hygiene after tooth loss.
-The most common reason for dental implant failure is peri-implantitis, a gum infection caused by poor oral hygiene.
+The most common reason for dental implant failure in North Raleigh is peri-implantitis, a gum infection caused by poor oral hygiene.
 If the gums are inflamed, they won’t be able to adequately support the implant, leading to failure.

 To minimize this risk, be sure to brush your teeth twice a day for two minutes at a time.
 If you still have any natural teeth, use a fluoride toothpaste to keep them strong.
 It also helps to floss at least once a day to dislodge food debris and plaque from between your teeth.

 Unlike dentures or bridges alone, dental implants in Raleigh let you eat virtually anything you want.
 That being said, you’ll want to avoid or limit foods that are particularly sugary, sticky, or hard.
 Not only do they increase your risk for tooth decay and gum disease, but they could damage or loosen the restorations on top of your implants.
 To keep your gums and jawbone healthy, eat foods with calcium and vitamin C, such as leafy greens, lean proteins, and dairy products.

 Break Bad Habits